umyelab/LabGym/docs/installation/linux.md

    Build cuda_11.8.r11.8/compiler.31833905_0
    ```

-   Finally, install cuDNN by following [these instructions](https://docs.nvidia.com/deeplearning/cudnn/installation/linux.html#installing-on-linux).
-Scroll down until you see instructions for your operating system, then follow them.
-You will need to register an NVIDIA Developer account, which you can do for free.
+   Finally, install [cuDNN](https://developer.nvidia.com/rdp/cudnn-archive).
+You will need to register an Nvidia Developer account, which you can do for free.
+You can choose cuDNN v8.9.7 that supports CUDA toolkit v11.8.
+Choose 'Local Installer for Windows (Zip)', download and extract it.
+And then copy the three folders 'bin', 'lib', and 'include' into where the CUDA toolkit is installed (typcially, 'C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\'), and replace all the three folders with the same names.
+After that, you may need to add the 'C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8' to path via environmental variables.

 3. Upgrade `pip`, `wheel`, `setuptools`.